Chloroquine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Antacid or kaolin: Take at least 4 hours before or after chloroquine.
+- Take antacids or kaolin at least 4 hours before or after taking this medicine.

-- Ampicillin: Take at least 2 hours before or after chloroquine.
+- Take ampicillin at least 2 hours before or after taking this medicine.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, porphyria, psoriasis, hearing problems, G6PD deficiency, or a history of epilepsy.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, blood disorders (including porphyria, G6PD deficiency), psoriasis, hearing problems, or a history of epilepsy or heart rhythm problems.
 Tell your doctor if you drink alcohol.

 - Tell your doctor if you have had eye or vision problems caused by chloroquine or similar drugs.